elephantscale/es-training-new/cassandra/slides/Cassandra_Intro.md

  * Client connects to any node

-     - This becomes the “co-ordinator” node
+     - This becomes the "co-ordinator" node

  * RF = 3